jupyter/nbclient/docs/execute.rst

 Let's start with a complete quick example, leaving detailed explanations to the following sections.

-**Import**: First we import nbformat and the :class:`Executor` class::
+**Import**: First we import nbformat and the :class:`NotebookClient` class::

     import nbformat
-    from nbclient.execute import Executor
+    from nbclient import NotebookClient

 **Load**: Assuming that ``notebook_filename`` contains the path to a notebook, we can load it with::